Dennis Kucinich: Donald Trump

 Kucinich has praised and defended President Donald Trump in Fox News appearances.
-He praised Trump's inaugural speech, calling it "GREAT" and a "message of unity"; others characterized the speech as dark and "white nationalist".
+He praised Trump's inaugural speech, calling it "GREAT" and a "message of unity".

 According to The Washington Post, Kucinich "was a rare left-wing voice attacking 'the deep state' for undermining the president."
 On Sean Hannity's show, Kucinich said he believed that a deep state intelligence community worked against Trump and that it was "very dangerous to America", "a threat to our republic" and "a clear and present danger to our way of life."
 In February 2017, Kucinich defended Michael Flynn, saying that the intelligence community had treated him unfairly; in December 2017, Flynn pleaded guilty to lying to the FBI.
 Kucinich defended Trump's claims that he was being wiretapped, saying that he himself had been wiretapped.
 He also defended Trump's efforts to improve relations with Russia.

 Kucinich criticized some House Democrats for attempting to start impeachment proceedings against Trump.
 He said, "The Democratic Party had best be identified with something more than impeachment."
 He said that efforts to assess Trump's mental and physical fitness to be president were "destroying the party as an effective opposition."

 After the January 6 United States Capitol attack that attempted to overturn Trump's defeat, Kucinich denounced the storming as "an affront to the U.S. Constitution".